What is the difference between rats and mice?

 A mouse, by contrast, can weigh one-tenth the weight of a rat and weigh approximately 1 to 1.76 ounces (30 to 50 grams).
 Mice are shorter, about half the size of rats.
 They have an average body length of around 3-4 inches (7.62-10.16 cm), and their tails can be a bit more balanced with their bodies, measuring around 3-4 inches.
 Mice’s tails are very thin and sometimes barely noticeable compared to mice’s tails, which are much wider and longer.

-See also What is the sixth mass extinction?
+See also What is the purpose of a tail in animals?

 The classic spring-loaded mousetrap is designed to kill the rodent.